Computer Programming and Information Technology Certificate

 Credits: 3

 COMP 105 is a three-credit course that covers the fundamentals of information systems.
 The course covers basic hardware concepts; the structure (or architecture) of computers; the software hierarchy, from systems software to application programs; as well as concepts and development of the field.
 The course is the pre-requisite for higher-level computer science courses.
 Students in this course will be expected to use a combination of locally installed and external electronic materials to develop the skills needed for further study in the field.
 These skills include downloading, installing, and using specialized software tools, and setting the paths to allowing programs to access their components and files.
 Because COMP 105 is a preparatory course for further study in computer science, the level and difficulty of technical content are fairly high.
-Pre-Requisite 60% in Math 30-1 or 30-2
+Prerequisite: Math 30-2

 Hours: 45